-Based on the available data (see Section 2.2 for details), I define three sectors of the economy: agriculture (A), manufacturing (M) and an "other sector" comprising the rest of the economy (O).
-As explained in Section 2.2, the censuses provide me with employment in these three sectors in every settlement of the country, both in 1910 and in 1930.
+Structural Estimation.-Based on the available data (see Section IB for details), I define three sectors of the economy: agriculture (A), manufacturing (M), and an "other sector" comprising the rest of the economy (O).
+As explained in Section IB, the censuses provide me with employment in these three sectors in every settlement of the country, both in 1910 and in 1930.

-I follow the structural estimation of the one-sector model as closely as possible when taking the multi-sector model to these data.
-I keep the definition of locations and trading places fixed relative to Section 4.
-As for shipping costs, recall that the multi-sector model allows them to vary by sector.
-Unfortunately however, there is no data available on sectoral shipping costs.
-Therefore, I choose a common shipping cost elasticity φ across sectors as my baseline, but also estimate the multi-sector model with different shipping cost elasticities for robustness (see Section 6.2.3).
-I calibrate the other shipping cost elasticity, ψ , analogously to Section 4.
-I choose the same elasticity of substitution across goods as in Section 4 ($\sigma = 5$).
+I follow the structural estimation of the one-sector model as closely as possible when taking the multisector model to these data.
+I keep the definition of locations and trading places fixed relative to Section III.
+As for shipping costs, recall that the multisector model allows them to vary by sector.
+Unfortunately, however, there are no data available on sectoral shipping costs.
+Therefore, I choose a common shipping cost elasticity φ across sectors as my baseline but also estimate the multisector model with different shipping cost elasticities for robustness.
+I calibrate the other shipping cost elasticity, ψ , analogously to Section III.
+I choose the same elasticity of substitution across goods as in Section III ($\sigma = 5$).

-I match sectoral spending shares α_A , α_M and α_O to the shares of these sectors in Hungary's GDP in 1910, estimated by economic historians (Probáld, 2009).
-Next, I assume the following amenity function in sector n: $a(r,n) = a_c(n)$ if location r is within the geographic boundaries of city c, and a(r,n) = a(n) otherwise.
-I normalize agricultural amenities outside cities to zero: a(A) = 0, and back out manufacturing and other-sector amenities outside cities, a(M) and a(O), to match the shares of these sectors in aggregate employment, separately for 1910 and 1930.
+I match sectoral spending shares α_A , α_M , and α_O to the shares of these sectors in Hungary's GDP in 1910, estimated by economic historians (Probáld 2009).
+Next, I assume the following amenity function in sector $n: a(r,n) = a_c(n)$ if location r is within the geographic boundaries of city c, and a(r,n) = a(n) otherwise.
+I normalize agricultural amenities outside cities to zero, a(A) = 0, and back out manufacturing and other-sector amenities outside cities, a(M) and a(O), to match the shares of these sectors in aggregate employment, separately for 1910 and 1930.
 Finally, I back out amenities by city-sector $a_c(n)$ to match employment by city-sector, again separately for 1910 and 1930.